cuboulder-MSD/digColl_olsenChubbuck/README.md

 # Olsen-Chubbuck Collection
 ## Description
-[Enter abstract of the collection, often found on the landing page and provided by the project owner]
+The Olsen-Chubbuck bison kill site is a PaleoIndian archaeological site near in Colorado notable for its evidence of bison hunting and the use of a game drive system.
+It is named after archaeologists Gerald Chubbuck and Sigurd Olsen who first excavated the site, and was later excavated by Joe Ben Wheat, a curator at the University of Colorado Museum of Natural History.
+The images in this collection contain field notebooks, photographic prints, negatives, illustrations, and other research materials from the site.
+All images are sourced from the Olsen-Chubbuck collection in the University of Colorado Museum of Natural History (CUMNH) archives.
+Collection finding aid available at: [https://archives.colorado.edu/repositories/5/resources/2634](https://archives.colorado.edu/repositories/5/resources/2634)

-Permanent address to digital collection: []().<br /> Please use the same link when sharing or citing the collection.
+Permanent address to digital collection: [https://doi.org/10.60807/v02g-2009](https://doi.org/10.60807/v02g-2009).<br /> Please use the same link when sharing or citing the collection.
 ## Metadata
 ### Collection Name